pyrddlgym-project/pyRDDLGym/docs/jax.rst

 	from pyRDDLGym_jax.core.simulator import JaxRDDLSimulator
 	env = pyRDDLGym.make("Cartpole_Continuous_gym", "0", backend=JaxRDDLSimulator)

-This is designed to be interchangeable with the default backend, so the numerical results should be the same.

 .. note::
    All RDDL syntax (both new and old) is supported in the RDDL-to-JAX compiler.
+   In almost all cases, the JAX backend should return numerical results identical to the default backend.

 Differentiable Planning: Deterministic Domains